-In 2016, the Ministry of Rural Development modified its operating rules to support the implementation of silvopastoral systems (sustainable livestock), aimed at livestock producers who had a current Agreement on Payment for Environmental Services (PSA) in the forest adjacent to their livestock activity.
-This year, the concept of support is extended to agroforestry systems and other forest conservation and / or management requirements are included, in addition to the PES; such as the Sustainable Forest Management Plan, Environmental Management Unit and Voluntary Conservation Area.
-As part of this effort, the Secretariat signed an agreement with each of the Intermunicipal Councils for the Environment of coastal basins, which are part of the Emission Reduction Initiative proposed by Mexico before the FCPF Carbon Fund, whose purpose is to provide technical assistance to the beneficiaries of the program.
-The alliance aims to promote sustainable production, increase resilience of rural producers and capture carbon, as well as conserve carbon stocks.
+In 2016, the Ministry of Rural Development modified its operation rules to support the implementation of silvopastoral systems (sustainable livestock), aimed at livestock producers who have a current Agreement for Payment for Environmental Services (PSA) for the forest adjacent to their livestock activity.
+This year, the concept of support was extended to agroforestry systems and other conservation and/or forest management requirements are included, in addition to the PSA; such as the Sustainable Forest Management Plan, Environmental Management Unit and Voluntary Conservation Area.
+As part of this effort, the Secretariat signed an Agreement with each of the Inter-municipal Environmental Boards of coastal basins, which are part of the Emissions Reduction Initiative proposed by Mexico before the Cooperative Fund for Forest Carbon (FCPF), whose purpose is to provide technical assistance to people benefiting from the program.
+The alliance aims to promote sustainable production, increase the resilience of rural producers and capture carbon, as well as conserve carbon stocks.

 |Partners||Ministry of Rural Development and Intermunicipal Boards of Environment|

 |Funding Amount||Phase 1 - $1.5 million Mexican pesos to support agricultural producers in Jalisco.
 Phase 2 - Additional support in excess of $1.5 million pesos for agricultural producers|

 |Initiative Type||Public Private Partnership|